blackode/elixir-tips/README.md

 **BOOM !** Now, you can surprise the manager with results before he reaches his cabin.
 Be fast and smart.

-I solely experienced this when my co-worker I better say **co-programmer** asked for help regarding the situation but no manager in my case.
+I solely experienced this when my co-worker I better say **co-programmer** asked for help regarding the situation but there's no manager in my case.

 Explore more about **xref**